Saving Grace (1986 film): Production and release

 The movie was shot in Italy: in the cities of Rome, Mantua and the ghost town of Craco.

 Saving Grace premiered in the United States on May 2, 1986, and in the Philippines on April 11, 1987.

 Critical reception

+The film received mixed to positive reviews.
 Walter Goodman of The New York Times said, "There's no more engaging actor around than Tom Conti, but not even he, with the assistance of such notables of international moviedom as Giancarlo Giannini, Erland Josephson and Fernando Rey, can lift Saving Grace out of its slough of sentiment."
+Time Out wrote: "Despite a plot veiled in about as much mystery as an uncracked soft-boiled egg, Saving Grace does retain a certain Disneyesque charm as an innocent modern fable".
+Variety and TV Guide appreciated the cast and the direction, but expressed criticism about Conti's appearance considered too young for the part.
+TV Guide defined the movie as "a small but well-told parable that is perfect for family viewing".